Vivvo/CitizenOne-Documentation/docs/source/Management/Application Management.rst

 preview of the Applications's data, namely the name and if the Application has a Policy attached.

-From this screen, you are able to filter the displayed list of Applications by their name, click on an Application in the list for a more detailed view, or create a new Application.
+From this page, you are able to filter the displayed list of Applications by their name, click on an Application in the list for a more detailed view, or create a new Application.

 If you have only been granted "READ" access to Applications, you will not be able to create,